cert-manager/website/CONTRIBUTING.md

 This can easily be done with the `--signoff` option to `git commit`.
-You can also mass sign-off a whole PR with `git rebase --signoff master`, replacing `master` with the branch you are creating a pull request again if not master.
+You can also mass sign-off a whole PR with `git rebase --signoff master`, replacing `master` with the branch you are creating a pull request against, if not master.

 By doing this you state that you can certify the following (from https://developercertificate.org/):